evildmp/diataxis-documentation-framework/compass.rst

 documentation and their relationship, and it accords well with intuitions about documentation.

-However intuitions is not always to be relied upon.
+However intuition is not always to be relied upon.
 Often when working with documentation, an author is faced with the question: *what form of documentation is this?* or *what form of documentation is needed here?* - and no obvious, intuitive answer.